tylerbrazier/dotfiles/README.md

 - statusline with buffer list, file encoding+format, and current git branch
 - convert file: to utf-8, unix line ends, tabs to spaces, trim whitespace
 - keybindings for indentation fix
+- auto complete brackets and open + indent on enter like an IDE
 - nice theme
 - lots of other useful and practical settings and keybindings
 - no plugin dependencies - all of this is defined in the file